Returns to scale

 In mainstream microeconomics, the returns to scale faced by a firm are purely technologically imposed and are not influenced by economic decisions or by market conditions (i.e., conclusions about returns to scale are derived from the specific mathematical structure of the production function in isolation).
+As production scales up, companies can use more advanced and sophisticated technologies, resulting in more streamlined and specialised production within the company.

 Example

 When the usages of all inputs increase by a factor of 2, new values for output will be: